How to Market a Luxury Brand in 2026: A Founder's Field Guide

 Measure what matters for considered purchases

 Clicks are sparks.
 Depth is momentum.
 Watch people who return to the same product, time with films, shortlists and wishlists, consultation requests, and store taps that turn into visits.
-Add the one signal that matters most to your model, such as repair program use or made to order requests.
+Add the one signal that matters most to your model, such as repair programme use or made-to-order requests.
 Read these in cohorts over weeks and months.
 Luxury buyers take their time.
 Progress looks like attention getting deeper, then sales following.

 A monthly rhythm that keeps quality high